my-devices/sdk/README.md

 For Windows, you'll need Visual C++.
 Any version from 2008 to 2015 is fine.

-The easiest way to build on Windows is to run one of the build_vsNNN.cmd scripts, depending on the Visual Studio version you'll want to build with.
-For Visual Studio 2008, run build_vs90.cmd, for Visual Studio 2013 run *build_vs120.cmd*:
+The easiest way to build on Windows is to run one of the *build_vsNNN.cmd* scripts, depending on the Visual Studio version you'll want to build with.
+For Visual Studio 2008, run *build_vs90.cmd*, for Visual Studio 2013 run *build_vs120.cmd*:

     build_vs120